dmurraykauai/100-days-of-code/log.md

 ## 100 Days Of Code - Log

+### Day 4: January 02, 2017

+**Today's Progress**: More TDD / embedding script src into a React app / reactstrap

+**Thoughts:**: Found a good free stock charting service [TradingView](https://www.tradingview.com/widget/).
+Doesn't seem to be a trivial task embedding their provided scripts into my React project.
+That kinda put a speed bump in my day.
+Anyhow, I gave up on that for now and implemented a different reactstrap Navbar into the project.
+Read more of `Test driving javascript applications` ... good stuff.
+Positive / negative / exception testing.

 ### Day 3: January 01, 2017

 **Today's Progress**: added react-bootstrap and reactstrap to ddmachine project